abdalla-isbad/maven-criticality/README.md

 - Ensure you're using Python 3.8+
 - Try upgrading pip: `pip install --upgrade pip`

+##Neo4j Database Setup
+A prebuilt Neo4j database dump of the Release-to-Release graph is provided via Zenodo for fast setup.
+You can load it locally using the included Graph/db_setup.py script or OS specific setup files.

+##Usage:

+# Linux / macOS
+python Graph/db_setup.sh

+# Windows
+Graph\db_setup.exe

+# All
+python Graph/db_setup.py

+This will:

+Download the dump from Zenodo

+Create a Neo4j container with APOC and GDS plugins

+Load the database for immediate use at http://localhost:7474 (default credentials: neo4j/password)

 ## License

 This project is for academic and research purposes.